 Applying sunscreen daily is crucial for your skin’s health, but sometimes it’s such a chore.
 Some sunscreens pill, some leave an ashy cast, and some are greasy and can cause breakouts.
-So, we asked nine experts, from a facialist to a triathlete, for their fail-safe sunscreens for your face.
-Read on for their recommendations, including the best suncream for sensitive skin, darker skin and outdoor sports.
+So we asked ten experts, from a facialist to a triathlete, for their fail-safe sunscreens for your face.
+Read on for their recommendations, including the best suncream for sensitive skin, darker skin, and outdoor sports.

 Best Overall SPF